-Bill Carrier, the firm’s managing partner and co-chair of the employment and labor law practice group, has been listed by Benchmark Litigation since 2010 as a ‘local star’ in the State of Maryland and cited by Baltimore Magazine in an annual list of Maryland “Super Lawyers.”
+Bill Carrier, the firm’s managing partner, has been listed by Benchmark Litigation since 2010 as a ‘local star’ in the State of Maryland and cited by Baltimore Magazine in an annual list of Maryland “Super Lawyers.”
 He has a lengthy record of accomplishment in defending companies in employment litigation and general commercial disputes.

 - Successfully defended IBM Corporation in United States District Court in many discrimination actions over a 20-year period;